rafaelcarvalhods/git-github-study/Readme.md

 git diff --name-only - names of the files changed on the repository

-git checkout <file> - if the selected file is  unstaged, this command undo changes made since last commit git reset Head <file> - removes file from staged status git reset --soft <hash> - undo commit right after selected commit(hash) and return files to stage git reset --mixed <hash> - undo commit right after selected commit and return files to modified status (before staged) git reset --mixed <hash> - undo commit since last commit(hash)
+git checkout <file> - if the selected file is  unstaged, this command undo changes made since last commit

+git reset Head <file> - removes file from staged status

+git reset --soft <hash> - undo commit right after selected commit(hash) and return files to stage

+git reset --mixed <hash> - undo commit right after selected commit and return files to modified status (before staged)

+git reset --hard <hash> - undo commit since last commit(hash)

+git checkout -b branch-name - creates a new branch

+git checkout branch-name - switch to branch

+git branch - show all the branchs and which one is being used

+git branch -D branch-name - delete branch